-The following op/ed comes from Inder Phull (pictured inset), CEO and co-founder of PIXELYNX, a gaming and music metaverse company.
+The following op/ed comes from Inder Phull (pictured), CEO and co-founder of PIXELYNX, a gaming and music metaverse company.
 PIXELYNX was also co-founded by Richie Hawtin, Joel Zimmerman aka deadmau5, along with music and gaming industry veterans Ben Turner and Dean Wilson.
 In December 2021, PIXELYNX announced it had raised $4.5 million dollars in seed investment.

 The last couple of years have seen an incredible amount of innovation within the music industry, both on a business and creative level.